It is rent that is based directly on the tenant's income, usually 30% of the gross monthly household income.

 The housing providers/Landlord will contact you directly by telephone when you reach the top of the waiting list for one of the buildings you selected.

 You have 48hrs to respond, if you don’t respond, the housing provider will move to the next person on the waiting list.
 This will be considered a refusal of the offer.
+It is imperative that you provide a number you can be reached at all times.

 You get a maximum of three (3) 'refusals of offer' for housing.
 If you exhaust all three by refusing a unit when offered or cannot be reached or no return phone calls for the offered unit, your application will be canceled at the time of the third refusal and you will be removed from the waitlist.